Report a Crime

 Call 9-1-1.
 Do not text message 9-1-1.

 - The RCMP does not accept reports of crime via email or social media.
+However, the Online Crime Reporting tool is available to select communities to report certain crimes that meet the criteria.

 - If you live outside Canada, contact your local police service and ask them to make a request for assistance from the appropriate Canadian law enforcement agency.